erikpu/political-messaging/README.md

 ### Sampling.ipynb
 This notebook is used to generate random samples given a text file of Tweets.
 It is used to divide the data sets into subsets to perform the methodology described in the thesis.

-### Krippendorff.ipynb
-This notebook is used to calculate Krippendorff's alpha given a csv-file of codings.

 ## Getting started
-1. Run CreateUsers.ipynb to create a local document containing user data for Tweet collection.
+1. Use CreateUsers.ipynb to create a local document containing user data for Tweet collection.
-2. Run RetrieveTweets.ipynb to collect and format the Tweets.
+2. Use RetrieveTweets.ipynb to collect and format the Tweets.
-3. Run Sampling.ipynb to create samples for the gold-standard dataset and intercoder reliability.
+3. Use Sampling.ipynb to create samples for the gold-standard dataset and intercoder reliability.
-4. Run Krippendorff.ipynb to verify intercoder reliability.
+4. Use Krippendorff.ipynb to verify intercoder reliability.
+5. Use PreProcessing.ipynb to pre-process the Tweets in preparation for machine learning.
-5. Run MergeAnnotations.ipynb to merge manual annotations for the gold-standard dataset with the Tweet dataset.
+6. Use MergeAnnotations.ipynb to merge manual annotations for the gold-standard dataset with the Tweet dataset.
-6. Run PreProcessing.ipynb to pre-process the Tweets in preparation for machine learning.